manassaloi/manassaloi.github.io/_posts/2016-05-04-the-ceo-next-door-elena.markdown

 + Getting to the top seat is the output of two mutually reinforcing factors: getting results in the right roles and getting noticed for those results.

-+ Visibility with the Right People requires you to

 **1. Pick your boss.**
    + No one has more control over your visibility and success in an organization than your boss.
 Best leaders are able to avoid the two most common pitfalls of the employee-boss relationship.
 One, they hold their own—even engage in conflict—without their bosses feeling attacked.
 And two, they distinguish themselves in the organization without leaving their bosses feeling upstaged.